nycasoft-jaga/nyca-python-project/README.md

 # NYCA Python project

-This project generates a timetable for a specified number of months starting from a given date.
-It also includes a simple calculator for basic arithmetic operations.
+This project is about loan default prediction of private investment firm customers.

 ## Project Structure